Supervisor Liability for Acts of Subordinates (42 U.S.C. § 1983)

 Agency Immunity Rule

 According to California Civil Code Section, 2351a sub-agent, legally appointed, represents the principal in like manner with the original agent; and the original agent cannot be liable to third persons for the acts of the sub-agent.
-Thus, the general rule is that an agent is not responsible for the unlawful act of an employee when the agent is acting on behalf or in an official capacity of the principal.
-This is called “agency immunity rule.”
+Thus, the general rule is that an agent is not responsible for the unlawful act of an employee when the agent is acting on behalf or in an official capacity of the principal; hence the term, “agency immunity rule.”
 There are substantive exceptions to hold supervisory authority liable for the actions of their employees.

 • Negligent hiring or appointment